Innovation Patent Australia

 The following section outlines the Australian innovation patent process.

 Once filed, an innovation patent application will pass through a formalities examination.
 Your patent attorney will receive notification of grant or a formalities report within three months of filing the innovation patent application.

-Annual renewal fees are payable throughout the life of the patent, which is up to 8 years.
+Included in the innovation patent costs, annual renewal fees are payable throughout the life of the patent, which is up to 8 years.

 (Click on the image to zoom)